Turkey profile - Timeline

 2013 December-January - Police detain dozens of people, including the sons of three ministers, as part of an investigation into corruption allegations.
 The government responds by sacking numerous police chiefs, and Prime Minister Erdogan denounces the inquiry as a "dirty operation" by political rivals, fuelling speculation about a feud between him and a former AK Party ally, influential US-based Muslim cleric Fethullah Gulen.

 2014 May - Turkey's worst ever mine disaster in Soma claims at least 282 lives.
-Trade unions accuse Prime Minister Erdogan of complacent response.
+Trade unions accuse Prime Minister Erdogan of a complacent response.